Columbus sailed the ocean blue in 1492…

 Why not celebrate exploration?

 Why not use this day every year to talk about those people in history who have given everything on the quest to reach the unknown?
 Astronauts from Apollo to todays generation.
 Deep sea explorers.
 Mountain Climbers.
 You name it.
-We can talk about the great explorers of yesteryear who used wicker snow shoes to reach the artic circle… On the complete opposite side of the spectrum, talk about those people tryin to get to mars.
+We can talk about the great explorers of yesteryear who used wicker snowshoes to reach the artic circle… On the complete opposite side of the spectrum, talk about those people trying to get to mars.

-Its a great opportunity to talk about what all of these people have sacrificed in their quest… And what the results were after the fact.
+It’s a great opportunity to talk about what all of these people have sacrificed in their quest… And what the results were after the fact.
 Not to devalue anyone’s previous land claims… But remember… Human existence is a brutal series of territory infringements.
-Just because one group says its their land… Doesn’t mean someone else wasn’t there first.
+Just because one group says its their land… That doesn’t mean someone else wasn’t there first.
 (See Jerusalem)

 I would guess, and a historian can verify my thoughts or discredit them, that we are living in one of the longest periods of geopolitical stasis ever.
 As extended weather conditions changed and it became less favorable to live in some areas of the world, humans would pack up the tribe and move.
 Now, because of these invisible lines in the ground call borders… We somehow have managed to keep people from journeying to where conditions are favorable to thrive?
 This has to be unprecedented for our species!